TwistedNerves/decomposition_paper_code/README.md

-Content of the files
+# Content of the files

-knapsacksolver : copy of fontanf's repository in case it is not available anymore
+**instance_files_decomposition** : folder containing all the datasets of unsplittable flow instances used in the experiments of the paper, also contains the result_files obtained by applying the decomposition methods on the datasets.

-instance_files_decomposition.py : folder containing all the datasets of unsplittable flow instances used in the experiments of the paper, also contains the result_files obtained by applying the decomposition methods on the datasets.
+**knapsacksolver** : copy of fontanf's repository in case it is not available anymore

 instance_mcnf.py : contains all the function to create instances of the unsplittable flow problem